edgyJackson/GoBattleNinja/README.md

 - Follow color schema that is chosen in advance
 - id names will be camel case - "variableName"

-## CSS Style
-- Format using in-line styling
-- size things using % do not use px or ef
-- Format after you get your functional code working

 ## JavaScript Style
 - Function names in camel case - "functionName"
 - Variable names in camel case - "variableName"